No.1 Habit & Procrastination Expert: We've Got ADHD Wrong! Break Any Habit & Never Be Distracted!

 TL;DR

-• The 10-minute rule is an effective procrastination-beating technique that involves committing to just 10 minutes of a task before deciding to quit
+• The 10-minute rule is a proven technique to overcome procrastination by committing to just 10 minutes of a task, which typically leads to continued engagement

 Episode Recap